guillaumematheron/carpasinivores/README.md

-    If you enter settings that show an interesting result, you can share your simulation with friends and/or teachers by pressing 'Link to these settings'.
+    If you enter settings that show an interesting result, you can share your simulation with friends and/or teachers by pressing *Link to these settings*.
 If you entered your own code in the *code* panel, you will have to include this code as well.

 - The *control* panel lets you observe the inputs of one of the